Business or Investor

 How does the NWPTA affect my corporation?

-What advantages does this agreement provide to businesses?
+What advantages does this Agreement provide to businesses?

 Will businesses automatically be registered in the other provinces?